The 3 rules

 - Make it Optional

 Tiki is used in many smaller contexts and its modularity is key to adoption in those areas.
 Help preserve this flexibility by making your changes optional whenever possible, accessible for tuning to the admin at least, via admin panels.
+This is also good for security as if a security vulnerability is discovered, feature can be deactivated.

 - Think about other users